Author: Joshua Backfield

 You can tell that I wasn't encouraged by this book.
 I am a functional programming enthusiast, but I found this book confusing rather than helpful.
 The use of Java 7 involved the use of some constructs that might seem strange just to implement missing functional programming facilities.
 Groovy is arguably not as attractive an alternative since Java 8 was introduced and Scala would have been a better, but slightly more radical, language change.

 If you like a very practical approach to explaining theoretical ideas you might like this book much more than I did.
 Showing how to convert Java 7 to a more functional style might well be just what you need to see the light.
-It would still be a much better book if it used Java 8.
+It would still be a much better book if it used Java 8 or later.